-- Performing a task that is specified in his/her position description or contract - Performing a task related to a student's education or to student discipline - Maintaining safety and security on campus Obligation to Release Record Information
+- Performing a task that is specified in their position description or contract - Performing a task related to a student's education or to student discipline - Maintaining safety and security on campus

+Obligation to Release Record Information

-An institution is not obligated to release directory information to anyone.
-FERPA only says that an institution MAY release information, but there is no obligation to do so.
-When in doubt, do not release information, contact the Office of Enterprise Risk Management, Ethics and Compliance and the University Director of Privacy.
+RWJMS is not obligated to release directory information to anyone.
+FERPA only states that an institution MAY release information, but there is no obligation to do so.
+When in doubt, do not release information; contact the Office of Enterprise Risk Management, Ethics, and Compliance and the University Director of Privacy.